Levantine Arabic: Pre-Islamic antiquity

 Starting in the 1st millennium BCE, Aramaic was the dominant spoken language and the language of writing and administration in the Levant.
 Greek was the language of administration of the Seleucid Empire (in the 3rd and 2nd centuries BCE) and was maintained by the Roman (64 BCE–475 CE), then Byzantine (476–640) empires.
 From the early 1st millennium BCE until the 6th century CE, there was a continuum of Central Semitic languages in the Arabian Peninsula, and Central Arabia was home to languages quite distinct from Arabic.

 Because there are no written sources, the history of Levantine before the modern period is unknown.
 Old Arabic was a dialect continuum stretching from the southern Levant (where Northern Old Arabic was spoken) to the northern Hijaz, in the Arabian Peninsula, where Old Hijazi was spoken.
-In the early 1st century CE, a great variety of Arabic dialects were already spoken by various nomadic or semi-nomadic Arabic tribes, such as the Nabataeans—who used Aramaic for official purposes, the Tanukhids, and the Ghassanids.
-These dialects were local, coming from the Hauran—and not from the Arabian peninsula— and related to later Classical Arabic.
+In the early 1st century CE, a great variety of Arabic dialects were already spoken by various nomadic or semi-nomadic Arabic tribes in the Levant, such as the Nabataeans—who used Aramaic for official purposes, the Tanukhids, and the Ghassanids.
+These dialects were local, coming from the Hauran—and not from the Arabian Peninsula— and related to later Classical Arabic.
 Initially restricted to the steppe, Arabic-speaking nomads started to settle in cities and fertile areas after the Plague of Justinian in 542 CE.
 These Arab communities stretched from the southern extremities of the Syrian Desert to central Syria, the Anti-Lebanon Mountains, and the Beqaa Valley.